symfony/symfony-docs/contributing/documentation/overview.rst

     # | Applies to    | [Symfony version numbers this applies to]
     # | Fixed tickets | [comma separated list of tickets fixed by the PR]

-Your second contribution is now completed, so **go and celebrate again!**
+Your second contribution is now complete, so **go and celebrate again!**
-You will also see how your ranking improves in the list of `Symfony Documentation Contributors`_.
+You can also see how your ranking improves in the list of `Symfony Documentation Contributors`_.

 Your Next Documentation Contributions